kuy/redux-tower/README.md

 ### Saga

+The core of routing engine, which mainly have two respnsibilities:

-A coordinator who detects location changes, updates location data in Redux's store, and activates associated action.
++ Detects location changes from `history` instance, reflects location data to Redux's store, and triggers route actions
-This saga takes an Object that contains following properties.
++ Watches history related Redux's actions and operates `history` instance

+Since it's provided as a saga, what you have to do is just launching it using `fork` effect in the root saga of your application.
+Don't forget to pass the option when you fork.
+Here is a list of options.

 + history: An instance of `createBrowserHistory()` or `createHashHistory()`.
-+ routes: A routing defined in previous section.
++ routes: A route definition that previously introduced.
 * initial: [Optional] Initial component, which is used until a location change is occurred.

 ```js